 SSC CHSL is conducted for recruiting postal assistants, sorting assistants, data entry operators, lower divisional clerks and employees for several departments and ministries of the government of India.
-The exam is based on 10+2 level education and consists of three tiers.
 The overall difficulty level of the exam is easy to moderate.
 SSC has declared the exam dates for the leftover candidates and these will be conducted from 12 April to 27 April 2021.
 On the other hand, the SSC CHSL Tier II 2021 exam will be conducted on 14 February 2021.